m-braaksma/seals_dev/seals/seals_api_input.md

 # Scenario structure

-Scenarios will follow the relatively strict structure defined below.
+- Description: Scenarios will follow the relatively strict structure defined below.
 Currently seals doesn't let you customize the number of different nested categories, but this may come in a future release.
 For now, make sure that the scenarios follow this exactly and have all parts filled (even with with a placeholder string like "all" or "no_counterfactual").

 ## scenario_label